regensa18/AdvProg2018/README.md

 `https://gitlab.com/<YOURNAME>/lab-exercises` where `<YOURNAME>`
 is your GitLab username.
 3. Set the clone URL to HTTPS and copy the URL into clipboard.
 4. Clone the repository into your local machine.
-The Git command:
+Use Git command:
 `git clone https://gitlab.com/<YOURNAME>/lab-exercises.git <PATH>` where `<PATH>` is a path to a directory in your local machine.
 5. Go to the directory where the cloned repository is located in your local machine.
 6. Add new remote called **upstream** that points to the original GitLab repository.
-The Git command: `git remote add upstream https://gitlab.com/CSUI-AdvProg-2017/lab-exercises.git`
+Use Git command: `git remote add upstream https://gitlab.com/CSUI-AdvProg-2017/lab-exercises.git`
 7. Tell your TA about your GitLab username and URL to your tutorial repository so s/he can grade it later.
 8. Ensure that your repository page has visibility level set to